 Brick makers often stamped the bricks with a distinctive mark, usually in the frog (depression on the top), but occasionally on the side.
-I have identified many makers from the marks, but a few are either illegible, or I can't find any reference to such a mark.
+I have identified many makers from the marks, but a few are either illegible, or I can't find any reference to a maker using such a mark.

 Click on the images to get a bigger picture (or pictures - see right hand column).